openhab/openhab-addons/bundles/org.openhab.binding.electroluxair/README.md

 | password  | The password used to connect to the Electrolux Wellbeing app | String | NA       | yes      |
 | refresh   | Specifies the refresh interval in second                     | Number | 600      | yes      |

-## Thing Configuration

-Only the bridge require manual configuration.
-The thing can be added by hand, or you can let the discovery mechanism automatically find your Electrolux Pure A9 thing.

-### Configuration Options

 #### Electrolux Pure A9